-Report on surveys of the Swain sector of the Great Barrier Reef
+- Surveys were completed on eight reefs in the Swain sector of the Great Barrier Reef.

-· Most reefs in this sector remain to be surveyed in this reporting year.
+- Four reefs in this sector were not surveyed in this reporting year due to Covid restrictions.

 Hard Coral Cover 0-10% 10-30% 30-50% 50-75% 75-100%

 Figure 1: Map showing location of reefs in the Swains sector.
 Click the points for more information.

-Table 1: Overview of results obtained from manta tow surveys of reefs in the Swain sector
+Table 1: Overview of results obtained from manta tow surveys of reefs in the Swains sector

-Scuba surveys of fixed transects were conducted at both reefs and recorded high numbers of COTS on two reefs.
+Scuba surveys of fixed transects were conducted at eight reefs and recorded high numbers of COTS on two reefs.
 Low levels of coral bleaching were recorded at one reef but was restricted to scattered individual colonies.
 For all reefs, cases of disease and numbers of the corallivorous snail, Drupella spp. were within the range of past values recorded from reefs within this region.

 Details of the manta tow method can be found in the Standard Operational Procedure No. 9 [AIMS Research - Crown-of-thorns Starfish and Coral Surveys - Standard Operational Procedure 9].
 Further details of the monitoring program design, sampling methods and a full explanation of the A. solaris outbreak terminology can be found on the AIMS website.

-Table 2: Summary of manta tow surveys of reefs in the Swain sector.
+Table 2: Summary of manta tow surveys of reefs in the Swains sector.
 Arrows indicate the trend in live coral cover and A. solaris since last survey; ▲ = increase, ▼ = decrease, " " = no change.
 Outbreak Status: NO no outbreak, PO potential outbreak >0.1 COTS per tow, IO incipient outbreak >.22 COTS per tow, RE recovering, AO = Active Outbreak>1 COTS per tow.